MatrixMike/AppConfig/README.md

 Haskell library for setting app 'constants' via a config file.
 -----------------

 *Application config values to be set from external config file.
-All declared as IORef String
+All declared as IORef String.*

 *An smtp server*